 Fluoride has been proven to prevent and control decay in both adults and children.
 Nevertheless, products that contain fluoride should be stored out of the reach of children.
-When a child is brushing with fluoridated toothpaste or using another product with fluoride, they should always be supervised.
+When a child is brushing with fluoridated toothpaste or using another product with fluoride in Citrus Heights, CA, they should always be supervised.

 How Do I Know If I'm at High Risk?